Is it Time to Live Beyond the Pain of Loss?

 How are you experiencing your grief?

+Grief is unique to every person, and every relationship to the loss.
+People experiencing the same loss will have different expressions of grief.
 Do you feel it mostly in your emotions?
 Can you feel it in your body?
 Is it showing up in your relationships or work?
 All of the above?

-There are no right or wrong ways to experience grief.
-Just as there are no right or wrong ways to process all of those experiences.
-Other people may be uncomfortable or critical of the way they think you’re “handling” your grief (or not handling it, in their opinion), but it’s your experience.
-That doesn’t mean you must process it alone, or to reject offers of help.
-It also doesn’t mean that they are wrong.
-It means that you are unique, just as your relationship to what or who you’re grieving is unique.
+Other people may be uncomfortable or critical of the way you’re “handling” your grief (or not handling it, in their opinion), but it’s your experience, not theirs.
+It means that you are unique, just as your relationship to whatever or whomever you’re grieving is unique.
+But that doesn’t mean you must process it alone.

 Can you imagine for a moment…